frederic-perez/AmE-dictionary/data/dictionary.md

 __crash course__
 __crash__ _vt_ :two: __3__ _informal_ To join or enter (a party, for example) without invitation.
 __crash-land__ _v_ _A jet crash-landed in the city._
-__crass__ _adj_ :five: So crude and unrefined as to be lacking in discrimination and sensibility. _Syn_ unrefined _Jenny’s mother was horrified by the crass behavior of the young man whom her daughter had befriended._ _Crass attitudes._
+__crass__ _adj_ :six: So crude and unrefined as to be lacking in discrimination and sensibility. _Syn_ unrefined _Jenny’s mother was horrified by the crass behavior of the young man whom her daughter had befriended._ _Crass attitudes._
 __crate__ _n_ :three::hammer: _A crate of tomatoes._
 __cratered__ _v_ _Cratered streets._
 __cratering__ _n_ :two::hammer: _Cratering car sales._